Employee at Cargill in Dayton dies from COVID-19

 · Providing face masks;

 · Enhancing the cleaning and sanitizing of our facilities;

 · Prohibiting visitors from entering our facilities;

 · Offering staggered breaks and shift flexibility for employees;

 · Communicating the importance of social distancing at home and at work as well as the importance of quarantining and return-to-work timing.

 "Our employees are working hard to take care of the nation, so we are taking extra steps to care of them and their families.
 In addition to the health and safety measures mentioned above, we are offering enhanced benefits for our employees, including providing up to 14 days of additional paid leave for COVID-19 related needs.
 We care deeply about our co-workers and the communities where we live and work," the statement added.

-On Monday, drivers rallied in the Shenandoah Valley in support of poultry plant employees to demand their health and safety are priortized in their workplace environments.
+in support of poultry plant employees to demand their health and safety are priortized in their workplace environments.